approvals/ApprovalTests.cpp/doc/Writers.md

 <!-- endSnippet -->

-## Creating Empty Files
+## Empty Files

+Most reporters will create a `.approved.` file if one does not exist, as most diff tools do not handle a missing file well.
-By default, ApprovalTests will create an empty file as a text file with an empty string "".
+By default, these empty files are empty text files with an empty string `""`.

+If the file extension is not a text file (for example, a PNG), you will still get this behaviour, which can result in some diff tools saying 'this is not a valid file'.

+ApprovalTests allows for you to customize this behaviour.

+For a tool which will help you with this, see [EmptyFiles](https://github.com/VerifyTests/EmptyFiles).

+### Customizing Empty File Creation

-This behavior can be customized as follows which will create a valid empty json file when running a new ApprovalTest:
+Here is an example of customising the creation of an empty `.approved.` file, which will create a valid empty json file when running a new ApprovalTest:

 <!-- snippet: use_empty_file_creator -->
 <a id='snippet-use_empty_file_creator'></a>